Growing Tomatillos: Enjoy Salsa Verde All Summer Long

 The optimal temperature range for tomatillo-growing is between 70-90 degrees, but they can handle it if it’s warmer.
 Early to mid spring planting is fine as long as it doesn’t get much colder.

-Essentially, if conditions are good for your tomatoes, they’ll likely be good for growing tomatillos as well.
+Essentially, if conditions are good for your green tomatoes, they’ll likely be good for growing tomatillos as well.
 If your summers regularly get over 100 degrees, consider a little afternoon shade to help them cool down.

 Once established, tomatillos can continue to produce fruit until frost time.
+They may also re-emerge after he last frost has passed in spring.

 An inch to an inch and a half of water per week is perfect for growing tomatillos.
 They don’t like soggy soils, but they do love to have an abundance of water.